- April 19, 2021

-The basis of the feedback loop described is to Measure-Compare-Adjust.
-Whilst this is a good basis, there are additional pieces to a loop if you are attempting something big like say, becoming a successful trader.
+While this is a good basis, there are additional pieces to a loop if you are attempting something big……like becoming a successful trader.

 It takes time and effort to master most things.
 But when you trade, most people start off by trying to learn themselves.
 They are their own teachers and the only source of feedback they have is themselves.

-This can mean that you may not be the best person to assess what you need to be doing.
+You may not be the best person to assess what you need to be doing.

 To assess performance, there must be a goal that’s realistic for you.
-If you set goals that you are never going to be able to achieve, the chances are high that you’ll become demotivated.
+If you set goals that you are never going to be able to achieve, the chances are high that you’ll become demotivated and quit.

-Finally, from all that you gain from each stage of your loop, it must lead to a situation where you have a deep sense of belief that what you are doing and how you are adapting and learning, is getting you closer to your overall goals.
+Finally, from all that you gain from each stage of your feedback loop, it must lead to a situation where you have a deep sense of belief that what you are doing and how you are adapting and learning, is getting you closer to your overall goals.

 Points of Failure

-There’s another interesting point James makes in his post.
-It’s about where feedback loops fail.
-Let’s face it – they are not rocket science.
+Feedback loops are not rocket science.
 But they frequently fail, probably through inadequate planning and accounting for problems in implementing things properly.

-The reasons he cites for loop failure are: –
+The reasons he cites for loop failure are:

-Comparison is irrelevant.
+- Comparison is irrelevant

-Feedback is slow.”
+- Feedback is slow

-Having to manually record everything isn’t the end of the world, but to many traders it’s just another chore that they don’t want to be bothered by at the end of a stressful trading session.
+Having to manually record everything isn’t difficult but to many traders it’s just another chore that they don’t want to be bothered by at the end of a stressful trading session.

 It may be that you are not trying to form good habits and do the right things, so in fact you are failing, but not simply because you are not making money.

 My personal view is that traders who on average are taking one or fewer trades per day (and in fact it’s desirable to take more) are significantly handicapping their learning process.

 Trading feedback loops are powerful, but so frequently people leave the learning process to chance, assuming or hoping that they will be good enough to navigate the journey.
-You might be one of the few who somehow just gets there, but the odds of that I’m afraid, are simply not in your favor.
+You might be one of the few who somehow just gets there, but the odds of that are not in your favor.